Vishwareddy5/MyPorfolio_Project/README.md

 # MyPorfolio_Project
-This project is about creating a portfolio website by using HTML and CSS
+This project is about creating a simple portfolio website by using HTML and CSS to showcase my skills and accomplishments.